 Spark provides advanced, real-time analytics framework where MapReduce lacks.
 To the contrary, MapReduce is well suited for large data processing where quick processing is not a key parameter.
 As the volume of data grows day by day and coming with high velocity, MapReduce falls short when it comes to low latency analytics.

 So, it is clear that Sparkís performance is better when the entire data to be processed fits well in the memory.
 Hadoopís MapReduce is designed for data that doesnít fit in the memory and can run alongside other services.

 Considering all these advantages and constraints of both Spark and MapReduce, it seems both the worlds are here to co-exist and complement each other, rather than Spark replacing Hadoopís MapReduce.

-Spark is more towards high performance plain data processing, where it can do both real time and batch oriented processing.
+Spark is more towards high-performance plain data processing, where it can do both real-time and batch-oriented processing.
 Hadoop MapReduce is more inclined towards pure batch processing.
-For real time processing, Apache Spark is required whereas machine learning (filtering, clustering, classification etc.) can be achieved via Apache Mahout (Spark has inbuilt MLib).
+For real-time processing, Apache Spark is required whereas machine learning (filtering, clustering, classification, etc.) can be achieved via Apache Mahout (Spark has inbuilt MLib).

 Being a single execution engine, even though Spark has an upper hand, it cannot be used on its own.
 It would still need HDFS for data storage.
 Choosing between them depends on the variables that we are going to use and the problem we need to solve.
-We can always leverage best of both the worlds.
+We can always leverage the best of both the worlds.